TQ

 This (text) format is introduced by Prometheus and served over a HTTP endpoint on the "/metrics" path.
 This has become a standard as defined by the OpenMetrics specification.
 These metrics can be scraped every 5 seconds and are stored in new rows together with their timestamp (a so called "time-series").
 When your servers produce thousands of log lines per second you now only store the metrics.
 It should be obvious that the size of the metrics (even in time-series) is several magnitudes smaller than the raw log lines (and can be controlled by the configurable scraping interval and the number of different label values).

-When logging to a TCP socket there are 3 cases:
+When logging metrics to a TCP socket on the localhost there are 2 cases:

 Source code of the MetricObserver